 - meet representatives from student and academic bodies including representatives of the Student Union, Student Services and Learning Resources

-- become familiar with the geography and structure of the college with tours of the library and resources
+- become familiar with the geography and structure of the College with tours of the library and resources

 In Photojournalism Practice, you will examine the theoretical, methodological and practical frameworks necessary for the research and production of successful photo essays.
 The unit will explore the technical, aesthetic and journalistic aspects of the photo essay, including the generation of ideas, research, shooting, picture editing and caption writing.
 Particular emphasis will be placed on developing a news sense of what 'makes' a story, and on the application of multimedia techniques in narrative storytelling.

 The unit History of Photojournalism and Documentary Photography traces and analyses the development and historical context of photojournalism and documentary photography, identifying the major practitioners and movements and paying particular attention to their methodologies.
-The production, distribution and reception of contemporary photojournalism will be contextualised within an historical framework that takes account of social, political, cultural and economic factors.
+The production, distribution and reception of contemporary photojournalism will be contextualised within a historical framework that takes account of social, political, cultural and economic factors.

-- Documentary Practice with Research Methods
+- Documentary Practice with Research Methods (40 credits)

 The unit Documentary Practice further develops your knowledge of the methodology of documentary and photojournalistic production, culminating in the production of larger scale photo essays.
 This is underpinned by an emphasis on research principles, strategies and methods and their application to a photojournalism/documentary context.

 The final form of the work is flexible, although many students will present a portfolio of images as prints, some may use a multimedia presentation, and others may present the work in the form of a book dummy or exhibition.
 Your related report must reflect academic rigour and a critical and scholarly approach.

-During Phase 3 you will also be expected to engage in a process of self-evaluation and peer review in order to deepen your understanding of the role of documentary photography in relation to a wider social context.
+During the Major Project, you will also be expected to engage in a process of self-evaluation and peer review in order to deepen your understanding of the role of documentary photography in relation to a wider social context.
 You will be expected to participate in peer-review sessions to facilitate your learning process and the learning process of others.